gilleyj/wc-files/README.md

 A small plugin to add file sharing/download with short codes and administration handling

 ## Installation

-Copy these files to your wordpress/wp-content/plugins/wc-files directory.
-Activate the plugin in your wordpress admin console.
+Choose "Download ZIP" on the right hand column here, then go to your wordpress installation's admin - plugins page and upload this zip file.
+Then activate the plugin in your wordpress admin console.

+A new admin menu option will appear on the left hand side of your wordpress dash named "WC Files".

 ## Shortcodes